Ruby

 5. Write a #find method which accepts a value and returns the node with the given value.

 6. Write a #level_order method which accepts a block.
 This method should traverse the tree in breadth-first level order and yield each node to the provided block.
 This method can be implemented using either iteration or recursion (try implementing both!).
 The method should return an array of values if no block is given.
-Tip: You will want to use an array acting as a queue to keep track of all the child nodes that you have yet to traverse and to add new ones to the list (as you saw in the video).
+Tip: You will want to use an array acting as a queue to keep track of all the child nodes that you have yet to traverse, and to add new ones to the list (video on level order traversal).

 7. Write #inorder, #preorder, and #postorder methods that accepts a block.
 Each method should traverse the tree in their respective depth-first order and yield each node to the provided block.
 The methods should return an array of values if no block is given.